 7. Amsterdamned (1988)

 Amsterdamned was a popular Dutch horror film made in 1988 by Dick Maas.
-The film is set entirely in Amsterdam, though many scenes were actually shot in neighbouring city Utrecht.
-A hard boiled detective investigates a series of gruesome murders on the Amsterdam canals, but finds out he is more involved than he thought.
+The film is set entirely in Amsterdam, though many scenes were actually shot in the neighbouring city Utrecht.
+A hard-boiled detective investigates a series of gruesome murders on the Amsterdam canals but finds out he is more involved than he thought.
 The soundtrack made the Amsterdam band Lois Lane rise to stardom.